Ultimate Princeton Real Estate Investing Guide for 2026

 Employment Industry Diversity

-If you are a Buy and Hold investor, you search for a diverse employment market.
-A stable market for you includes a varied collection of industries in the community.
-When a single industry type has stoppages, most employers in the area aren’t affected.
-You don’t want all your renters to lose their jobs and your property to depreciate because the only significant job source in town closed its doors.
+If you are a long-term investor, you can't accept to jeopardize your investment in a location with one or two major employers.
+A robust market for you has a mixed collection of business categories in the community.
+Variety prevents a dropoff or interruption in business activity for a single industry from hurting other business categories in the market.
+You don't want all your tenants to lose their jobs and your property to depreciate because the sole significant employer in town closed.

 Unemployment Rate